room-15/blog/_posts/2016-01-21-Static-code-quality-measurements-with-SonarQube-Jacoco-and-UnitTests.md

     }
 {% endhighlight %}

 After syncing the project we can see the new added tasks under `reporting`.
-(Tip: Open the gradle view on the right side of Android Studio, press the "expand all" button and just type "jacoco".
-Navigate through the list of hits with the arrow keys and you should be able to find the tasks easily)
+(Hint: Open the gradle view on the right side of Android Studio, press the "expand all" button and just type "jacoco".
+Navigate through the list of hits with the arrow keys and you should be able to find the tasks easily.)
 For a test run lets just run the `jacocoTestReport` task.
 When the task is finished, you can see the generated reports when you go to your module build folder.
 There should be a `reports` directory containing `jacoco` and different reports.
 You can open the `index.html` that you find in the `html` subdirectory directly in a browser to see the results nicely enhanced and browsable for details (just right click and select `Open in Browser -> Default`).

 ![Code Flow]({{ site.url }}/images/sonarqube-junit-result.png)

 Inside the `jacoco` folder you also see a `tests` folder where you can see a list of all tests and some small details as well.

     Warning: The `tests` folder will always be created even when a test fails.
 If one of two tests fails, you will see 50% successful rate in the generated HTML page.
-The reports are not generated as soon as one test fails.
+The reports on the other hand are not generated as soon as one test fails.
 So you have to make sure that your written tests are all working correctly, otherwise you will not see any reports.

 ![Code Flow]({{ site.url }}/images/sonarqube-jacoco-result.png)

-So now that our tests are working and jacoco creates the reports correctly, we will continue with SonarQube
+So now that our tests are working and jacoco creates the reports correctly, we will continue with SonarQube.

 ## SonarQube Plugin